castai/docs/docs/guides/kubernetes-permissions.md

 ---
-description: What permissions CAST AI components use
+description: What Kubernetes' permissions CAST AI components use
 ---

-# Service Accounts used by CAST AI components
+# Kubernetes Service Accounts used by CAST AI components

 Dedicated Service Accounts are created for each CAST AI component when installing them:
 ```shell